rsksmart/RSKIPs/IPs/RSKIP106.md

 - `xpub` must be a valid base58check-encoded extended public key (either for mainnet or testnet).
 - `path` must be a valid path according to the BNF definition given above.

+#### Gas cost

+This method has a fixed cost of 55,000 gas units.
+On top of that, normal transaction gas costs apply.

 #### Sample usage

 Given the base58Check-encoded extended public key `tpubD6NzVbkrYhZ4YHQqwWz3Tm1ESZ9AidobeyLG4mEezB6hN8gFFWrcjczyF77Lw3HEs6Rjd2R11BEJ8Y9ptfxx9DFknkdujp58mFMx9H5dc1r`, and the derivation path `2/3/4`, we would have that: